-- 1 Locate the two screw holes that secure the recoil pad to the stock (Figure 17, page 32). - 2 Place a small amount of petroleum jelly on the holes of the recoil pad.
-This helps prevent damaging the recoil pad when the screwdriver is inserted and turned. - B Engage the recoil pad screws with the screwdriver.
+- 1 Place the "safety" in the on safe position.
+Open the action and make sure the shotgun is completely unloaded. - 2 Locate the two screw holes that secure the recoil pad to the stock (Figure 19). - 3 Place a small amount of petroleum jelly on the holes of the recoil pad.
+This helps prevent damaging the recoil pad when the screwdriver is inserted and turned. - 4 Engage the recoil pad screws with the screwdriver.
 Turn counterclockwise until the screws are completely loose from the stock.
-When both screws are free, remove the pad.
+When both screws are free, remove the pad. - 5 Using a 4mm Allen wrench, remove the cap screw that secures the Pro Balance weights by rotating the cap screw counterclockwise.
+Remove the Pro Balance weights from the stock (Figure 20).